 Emergency Response and Resilience

 Worldwide, large-scale natural disasters are becoming more frequent and costly.
 The 2017 hurricanes in Puerto Rico and the U.S. Virgin Islands have led to humanitarian emergencies and staggering economic impacts.
-This year, the United States also saw hurricanes and flooding in Florida and Texas and devastating wildfires in California.
+That year, the United States also saw hurricanes and flooding in Florida and Texas and devastating wildfires in California.

-The Solar Foundation is working on research and education to help communities improve resilience as they plan for and respond to disasters.
+Through initiatives such as Solar Saves Lives, The Solar Foundation is working on research and education to help communities improve resilience as they plan for and respond to disasters.
 One of the most detrimental impacts of a major disaster is the loss of electricity — especially if power remains out for days, weeks, and months.
 Solar and solar + storage technologies can be life-saving, helping provide immediate relief for communities while strengthening their energy infrastructure over the long term.

 The Solar Foundation is an independent 501(c)(3) organization which relies exclusively on grants and contributions from companies, individuals, foundations, and government agencies to support our programs and deliver impact.
 We need your help to continue making an impact.
 Support our mission by donating to The Solar Foundation now.